Attorneys for school shooter want pretrial hearings closed

 “There are ways around this,” Klinger said.

-News media attorney Deanna Shullman told Schrerer that journalists are the public’s witnesses to assure that she, the prosecutors and the defense are all doing their jobs properly and should only be barred in extreme circumstances.
+News media attorney Deanna Shullman told Scherer that journalists are the public’s witnesses to assure that she, the prosecutors and the defense are all doing their jobs properly and should only be barred in extreme circumstances.

 “Everybody thinks that access is about our ability to look at what the defendant did or a right to look at the evidence of his crimes,” said Shullman, who represented ABC, CBS, NBC, Fox News, CNN and several other media companies.
 “This is not at all what this is about.
 It is about the public’s right to oversee all the players in this process.”